Augustojrl92/So_long-42/README.md

-# So_long-42
+# 🕹️ So_long-42

-🕹️ A small 2D adventure game made in C using MiniLibX.
-Collect items, avoid walls, and reach the exit through a custom .ber map parser.
+A small 2D adventure game made in C using **MiniLibX**.
+Collect items, avoid walls, and reach the exit through a custom `.ber` map parser.

+---

 # 🎮 So_long